mateable/node_installer/README.md

 Auto installer for  installing node for MateableCoin

 With this script it will download everything with one click
-once you install it on your server
+I will have it where you can run a wallet too but you will have manually set that up

+1.
-make file as executable:
+Make file as executable:
-chmod +x filename.sh
+chmod +x install-full-node.sh
+2.
 Then run ./install-full-node.sh